Plain packaging of tobacco products

 Legislation that we believe is ineffective and unlawful

-One of the main reasons why we are against plain packaging of tobacco products is because we believe it is not an effective way of reducing smoking levels.
+One of the main reasons why we are against plain packaging of tobacco products is because it is not an effective way of reducing smoking levels.

 Some people think that the colours, designs and trademarks used on cigarette packs make them more appealing, particularly to young people.

 However, there is no compelling evidence to suggest that plain packs are effective in discouraging young people from smoking, encouraging existing smokers to quit or preventing quitters from taking up smoking again.

 This is evident from the experience in Australia, the first country to implement plain packaging in December 2012, where the evidence shows that:

 - there has been no acceleration in the long-term smoking rate decline since plain packaging was introduced;

 - plain packaging is associated with an increase in the consumption of cigarettes;